NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - It improves runtime speed by being able to simulate individual units in parallel (as opposed to simulating the entire building).
 - It doesn't necessarily preclude the possibility of running a single integrated EnergyPlus simulation.

-To model SFA/MF buildings, current capabilities include:
+To model units of SFA/MF buildings, current capabilities include:

 - Defining surfaces adjacent to generic SFA/MF space types (e.g., "other housing unit" or "other multifamily buffer space").
 - Locating various building components (e.g., ducts, water heaters, appliances) in these spaces.